-Tessellate is a full service experiential design firm co-founded in 2013 by a team of seasoned designers.
+Tessellate is a full service experiential design firm.
 We saw an opportunity to develop a fresh approach within a traditional design industry.
 Our mission is to create new audience experiences and immersive environments by merging the physical and digital worlds in new ways.
+Tessellate is certified WBENC and WBE (NYC & NYS).

 We are dedicated to creating new types of world class, conceptually-driven storytelling environments.